Two free family fun weekends return to Clacton Pier this summer

 TWO free family fun weekends are being lined-up for frontline emergency services and the Armed Forces at Clacton Pier this summer.

-The popular events are set to return for the first time since 2019 having been cancelled for the last two years due to Covid restrictions.
+The popular events will return for the first time since 2019 having been cancelled for the last two years due to Covid restrictions.

-The weekends are a way of thanking the organisations for all they do – and have done – for the community and the country as a whole.
+The weekends are a way of thanking the organisations for all they do for the community.

 Live music and children’s entertainment will also be laid on and there will be up to four free rides wristbands given out per family.

-Those attending the Emergency Services event will need to show a staff ID card and work on the frontline for either the Police, Fire, Ambulance, RNLI or Coastguard.
+Those attending will need to show a staff ID card and work on the frontline for either the police, fire, ambulance, RNLI or coastguard.
 A Forces ID card will be required for the Armed Forces weekend.

 Comments: Our rules